2103642/CS220-AU-portfolio/README.md

 -  remove "instagram" column from website
 -  link my website in my GitHub
 -  add quotes section to my website
+-  blog post: somehow contextualise research methods to the theme of the website.